Taking high-power laser as an example, the related parameters of side-blowing gas are studied.

 5. Influence of gas composition on plasma

-Fig. 7 shows the changes of plasma with different gas components.
+Fig. 7 shows the changes in plasma with different gas components.

 When the mixing composition changes further, as shown in Fig. 7d, the plasma increases significantly and extends above and around the workpiece.